JurajNyiri/HomeAssistant-Tapo-Control/README.md

 - Media Source for browsing and playing recordings stored on camera
 - Sensor entity that reports monitor media sync status
 - Sensor entities for Storage diagnostics

+Chimes:
+- Number entity for Chime Duration and Chime Volume
+- Switch entity for Chime Ringtone and LED
+- Select entity for Chime Sound Type
+- Sensor entities for Network SSID, Signal Level, RSSI
+- Button entity for Reboot and Ringing the chime

 Additionally, following services are available: